kubernetes/kubernetes/staging/src/k8s.io/cri-api/README.md

 Read more about CRI API at [kubernetes docs](https://kubernetes.io/docs/concepts/architecture/cri/).

 The repository [kubernetes/cri-api](https://github.com/kubernetes/cri-api) is a mirror of https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/cri-api.
-Please do NOT file issues or submit PRs against the [kubernetes/cri-api](https://github.com/kubernetes/cri-api) repository as it is readonly, all development is done in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes).
+Please do **not** file issues or submit PRs against the [kubernetes/cri-api](https://github.com/kubernetes/cri-api) repository as it is readonly, all development is done in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes).

-CRI API is defined in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repository and is ONLY intended to be used for kubelet to container runtime interactions.
+The CRI API is defined in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repository and is **only** intended to be used for kubelet to container runtime interactions, or for node-level troubleshooting using a tool such as `crictl`.
-It is NOT a common purpose container runtime API for general use and intended to be Kubernetes-centric.
-We try to avoid it, but there may be logic in container runtime optimized for the order or specific parameters of call kubelet makes.
+It is **not** a common purpose container runtime API for general use, and is intended to be Kubernetes-centric.
+We try to avoid it, but there may be logic within a container runtime that optimizes for the order or specific parameters of call(s) that the kubelet makes.

 ## Version skew policy